Comprehensive Guidance and Counselling Program

 School Year Goals

-The above three issues continue to be goals that the entire school can work on during the school year and additional goals are added each year, based on the needs assessment.
-The strategic plan developed at the Symposium supports the School Climate goal of the Student Success Plan.
-The Professional Learning Community (PLC) meetings that are attended by Healthy Living teachers, guidance counsellor, and teen health centre coordinator also support the School Climate goal.
+The above three issues continue to be goals that the entire school can work on during the school year and additional goals are added each year, based on the annual needs assessment.
+The strategic plan developed at the Symposium supports the School Climate goal that is infused into the school’s Student Success Plan.
+The Professional Learning Community (PLC) meetings that are attended by Healthy Living teachers, school guidance counsellor, and teen health centre coordinator also support the School Climate goal.
 Each school year, focus groups are held with stakeholders to determine the needs at the school.
 An evaluation of programs and services is ongoing.

 Inventory of Resources

 Another focus of the Comprehensive Guidance and Counselling Program is to continue the work that has been done in establishing an Inventory of Resources.
 The intent is to establish a database of available and needed school resources related to Guidance and Counselling and Health Promotion.